 • mechanical.

 The first type of solution mixing is the simplest and is rarely used in industry.
-It is somewhat reminiscent of throwing a solution with a shovel.
+It is somewhat reminiscent of throwing mortar with a shovel.
 But this happens inside the container.
-The capacity of the concrete mixer for mortar rotates perpendicular to the ground.
-Under the action of gravity, the concrete falls from the walls and is mixed.
-It will not work to prepare a large amount of solution in this way, because this is a rather laborious task.
+The container of the concrete mixer for the solution rotates perpendicular to the ground.
+Under the influence of gravity, concrete falls from the walls and is mixed.
+It will not be possible to prepare a large amount of solution in this way, since this is a rather labor-intensive task.

 The second method of preparing the solution is the highest quality.
-It implies the presence of an engine that creates vibration waves in the solution.
+It involves the presence of a motor that creates vibration waves in the solution.
 The container itself, in which the components of the solution are located, does not move.
-Although such a concrete mixer for mortar provides an excellent result, but a good amount will go to pay for electricity.
+Although such a concrete mixer for mortar provides excellent results, a good amount will be spent on paying for electricity.
 This happens due to the need for a very powerful motor.
-The mechanical mixing method is exactly the one used in most concrete mixers available.
-It combines the gravity method with mixing paddles.
+Mechanical method mixing is exactly what is used in most available concrete mixers.
+It combines the gravity method with mixing blades.

 What can be used

-A homemade concrete mixer for preparing a mortar makes it possible to use various components that have long been gathering dust in the attic or backyard.
-Metal pipes or a corner are suitable for the frame.
-Large wheels from an old wheelbarrow will also be used in a concrete mixer.
-With your own hands, it is easy to assemble a concrete mixer for mortar from a plastic or metal barrel.
-The latter can be bought at a service station, where they store large volumes of oil.
-According to the drawing, it is also easy to assemble a concrete mixer from an aluminum can that is leaky or simply no longer used.
+A homemade concrete mixer for preparing a solution makes it possible to use various components that have long been collecting dust in the attic or backyard.
+Metal pipes or a corner are suitable for a frame.
+Large wheels from an old wheelbarrow will also be used in the concrete mixer.
+It’s easy to assemble a concrete mixer for mortar with your own hands from plastic or metal barrel.
+The latter can be purchased at a service station, where large volumes of oil are stored in them.
+According to the drawing, it is also easy to assemble a concrete mixer from an aluminum can that has become leaky or is simply no longer used.
 Several options will be discussed below.
-The instructions and drawings provided are not meant to be used as a step-by-step guide to finding exactly the right components.
+The instructions and drawings provided do not necessarily serve as a step-by-step guide to locating the exact components.
 They can serve as the basis for your own project.

-A homemade mortar mixer has some advantages compared to a factory one:
+A homemade concrete mixer for mortar has some advantages compared to a factory one:

 • ease of storage;